Pardon Mon Affaire: Background

 Claude Askolovitch wrote that in France, Claude Brasseur is the first "positive" homosexual character in French cinema, to the point that a San Francisco association wanted to congratulate him.
 His agent initially advised him not to accept the role, but he insisted, setting a condition: "I said straight away that I didn't want to make Daniel a twisted madwoman!".
 He also asked to play a fight scene in the film.
-During the scene where his sexuality is revealed, his lover calls him a "poor cunt" in front of his stunned friends.
+During the scene where his sexuality is revealed, his lover calls him a "poor idiot" in front of his stunned friends.
 Brasseur explains: "At that moment, I look at my friends to challenge them.
 There you go: I'm a faggot and I'm pissing you off!
 But in the next scene, I'm at home.
 I cry because I think I'm going to lose my friends who won't understand.
 Rochefort arrives.
 He doesn't see me crying.
 I am filmed from behind, out of pride."